M1MIAGTeamPallaMu/Angular-JPA/README.md

-# AngularJPA
+# AngularJPA - M1MIAGE - SIR TP7

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## What is this application for ?

-This application is an University project made with Angular.
+This application is an University (University of Rennes1) project made with Angular.
 The goal is to make a simple app which can communicate with a backend we did earlier in the year.
 In a nutshell : basic crud operations with angular.
 Our application allows the user to add a person, see the list of all the people added on the app and the details of a person (name, mail, homes he have).
 The user can also see a list of homes but can't add a home ... yet.